skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 </p>

 ### Variational auto encoder (VAE)
-To implement the idea from memory network, concepts from variational auto encoder can be used.
+To implement the idea of memory network, concepts from variational auto encoder are usually used.
 VAE is a kind of generative model to generate an output similar to real data.
-In other words, it aims to approximate the true distribution of input data with three components - encoder, decoder, and latent space.
+To be specific, it aims to approximate the true distribution of input data with three components - encoder, decoder, and latent space.

 In this post, we assume that readers have knowledge about VAE.
 For details, please refer to [6] and [7].